This innovative course provides you with a framework for detailed investigation of international security and terrorism.

 - Committed to excellence in teaching, having won 13 Higher Education Academy awards

-- Expert academics who contribute to public debate through national and international media, including such publications as The Independent, The LA Times and Le Monde
+- Expert academics who contribute to public debate through national and international media, including appearing on BBC TV, BBC Radio 4, the BBC World Service and in such publications as The Guardian, The New York Times and Le Monde

 This course is made up of 40 credits of core modules, 80 credits of optional modules, plus a 60-credit, 15,000-word dissertation.
 You will be allocated an appropriate dissertation supervisor who will oversee your progress.